Who was Dr. Phyllis R. Blakeley?

 - Nominations may be tendered by the governing body of the institution or organization concerned; the institution or organization itself; by an outside body; or by an individual.

-- The jury will be selected by the Awards Committee.
+- The judges will be selected by the Awards Committee Chair and will be announced before the Award deadline.

-- The jury, in reaching their decision, will take into account such variables as the size of an institution, staffing/membership levels and project budget.
+- The judges, in reaching their decision, will take into account such variables as the size of an institution, staffing/membership levels and project budget.

 - The award will be based upon the quality of the nominated project, rather than the size of the supporting resources.